Councillor Blog January 2024

-Welcome back fellow residents of White City (and those reading from the surrounding area) for the November 2023 edition of the White City Councillor Blog.
-This month’s blog will focus on the upcoming 2024 Municipal and School Board elections.
+Welcome back fellow residents of White City (and those reading from the surrounding area) for the January 2024 edition of the White City Councillor Blog.
+This month’s blog will focus on a Wastewater Infrastructure Fee being introduced in 2024.

 If you have any questions, have a comment, want more information, or want to suggest a topic for a future blog please email firstname.lastname@example.org or call 306-781-2355 – we look forward to hearing from you!